 (1) All identified deficiencies and a timetable for their correction shall be incorporated into the approval designation; and

-(2) The department shall work with the school officials and the local school board toward correcting all deficiencies.
+(2) The department shall work with the school officials and the school board toward correcting all deficiencies.

 (d) A conditionally approved school which fails to meet the requirements of an approved school within 3 consecutive school years shall be designated as unapproved unless approved for delay in full compliance under Ed 306.30.

-(e) One year prior to the expiration of a school's approval, the chairperson of the local school board and the superintendent of the respective district shall provide documentation of compliance with all applicable standards as follows:
+(e) One year prior to the expiration of a school's approval, the chairperson of the school board and the superintendent of the respective district shall provide documentation of compliance with all applicable standards as follows:

 (1) By October 1, the superintendent of schools shall electronically certify that the schools in the school administrative unit meet all requirements of Ed 306 through the online Education Statistics System (ESS) school approval checklist; and at https://my.doe.nh.gov/myNHDOE/Login/Login.aspx